dodopayments/dodo-games/DEPLOYMENT.md

 ## Troubleshooting

 - **Authentication error [code: 10000]:**
-  - This error occurs when Cloudflare Pages detects `wrangler.toml` and tries to use Wrangler during the build
+  - This error occurs when Cloudflare Pages tries to use Wrangler but can't authenticate
-  - **Solution:** The `wrangler.toml` file has been removed from the repository as it's not needed for dashboard deployments
-  - The build script (`build.js`) is a pure Node.js script that doesn't require Wrangler or authentication
-  - For CLI deployments, use command-line flags instead (see "Deploy via Wrangler CLI" section)
+  - **Solution:**
+    1. **Check API Token:** Go to your Cloudflare Pages project → Settings → API tokens
+    2. Make sure there's a valid API token configured (Cloudflare should create one automatically when you connect Git)
+    3. If no token exists, you may need to regenerate it or check your project settings
+    4. The deploy command should be: `npx wrangler pages deploy dist --project-name=dodo-games`
+    5. Cloudflare Pages will automatically use the API token from project settings - you don't need to set it manually
+- **Not deploying dist folder automatically:**
+  - If you have a "Deploy command" set, Cloudflare Pages uses that command instead of auto-deploying
+  - **Solution:** Use `npx wrangler pages deploy dist --project-name=dodo-games` as the deploy command
+  - Make sure the API token is configured in your project settings
+  - The build output directory (`dist`) setting is still important for reference, but the deploy command handles the actual deployment
 - **404 errors:** Make sure build output directory is set to `dist`
 - **Assets not loading:** Verify asset paths are relative (e.g., `assets/image.svg`)
 - **Build fails:** Check that `npm run build` works locally first